Alan3042/ServerBasedChat/README.md

 To end a chat session, type end chat and you will be disconnected from the user and free to connect with other users

 To disconnect from the server, type Log off

-ServerBasedChat is a chat application built using Python that allows users to connect and communicate in real-time over the internet.

-This application uses a client-server architecture, where the client is the browser-based Python chat interface, and the server is a Python server that handles the real-time communication between clients.

-The project is open-source and available on GitHub at https://github.com/Alan3042/ServerBasedChat.
-Feel free to download and use the project code as a reference or contribute to the development of the application by submitting a pull request.